 Start with products or services that you use and would confidently recommend to your audience, even if money wasn’t involved.
 The products and services should really be relevant to the theme and topics of your newsletter so that the ads don’t seem out of place.

 You could also research newsletters in your niche to see which brands sponsor them.
 There’s a good chance that if a brand is targeting a similar audience to yours in another newsletter, they’d want to try advertising in your newsletter too.
+There’s a choice of tools available to help with this task, including:

 But just remember, when making your shortlist, choose brands that align with your values, and the values of your audience.
 Promoting products or services that are at odds with your values will alienate your subscribers, which is the last thing you want to do after all that hard work of building your audience in the first place.